 How do you find (and connect to) those customers?
 By creating content that resonates with them by identifying their problems.
 Those problems (or pain points) have solutions which you can provide.

 Remember: you can’t create content without considering who you’re creating it for.
 You can use the framework to determine who the target audience or customer is.
+Did you know: a content strategy framework can help in uncovering your brand’s messaging potential.

 How do you do audience research?
 You conduct buyer/persona research.